kalviumcommunity/S53_Aayush_Capstone_InterPrep/README.md

 ## Features

-- **User Authentication & Authorization** - The platform will have a signup/login platform along with authentication and authorization along with OAuth.
+- **User Authentication & Authorization** - The platform will have a signup/login platform along with authentication and authorization along with Firebase.
 - **Integrating AI** - AI will be integrated into the platform so that students can practice for their interview.
 - **Different Portals** - The platform will have different portals for the user, interviewer and the admin.
 - **Booking interviews** - Students can book interviews with verified experts.
 - **Integrating Payment methods** - Students will be able to book paid practice interviews, using RazorPay Gateway.
+- **Upload Files** - Students and Interviewers will be able to Upload Photos/Files accordingly.
 - **Tracking Progress** - All progress of student will be stored so that they can track their progress.
 - **Reports** - After each interview practice session the user will be mailed with a report of their progress.